darryllittman/Pixlgram/docs/redux-structure.md

 addLike
 -invoked from an API callback
--LikesReducer updates allPhotos.likes in the application's state
+-LikesReducer adds currentUser to allPhotos.likes in the application's state

 removeLike
 -invoked from an API callback
--LikesReducer updates allPhotos.likes in the application's state
+-LikesReducer deletes currentUser from allPhotos.likes in the application's state